 The Unitarian Universalist Association (UUA) is looking for a way to measure how many non-members benefit from the services that our congregations provide.
 We want to know how we can reach out to those who are not necessarily formal members of our congregations, but who identify with our faith and values.

-- retired members who have moved away, but continue to get your newsletter
+- former members who have moved away, but still retain a connection such as continuing to receive your newsletter

 Note: This number will not be used to calculate your Annual Program Fund (APF) contribution to the Unitarian Universalist Association (UUA).